pieroguerrero/lobe-clone/README.md

 - configs: Configuration files for the App, testing, databses, BAAS, etc

-## Optimization Tehcniques used:
+## Optimization Techniques used:
 - Lazy Loading for Images and Components with Lazy, Suspense and the react-lazy-load-image-component library.
-- Font import optimization with ....
+- Font import optimization with .... font-display (swap) https://web.dev/optimize-webfont-loading/
 - CDN ready for the files..
 (I have to get the URL for the files in a function or component)
 - Intersection Observer for the video playback